 We evaluate the systems with two widely adopted database benchmarks: YCSB~\cite{cooper2010YCSB} and TPC-C~\cite{TPCC}.
 YCSB is a simple read-write benchmark for key-value stores.
 In our experiments, the database consists of 2 million records, with 10-byte keys and 1 KB values.
 The workload is based on YCSB-A (50\% reads, 50\% writes) where each transaction contains 10 operations (reads or writes) on random keys.
 Because COCO and Calvin do not natively support blind writes, we adapt the workload for these baselines to perform a read-before-write for every update to accommodate their specific transaction models.
 Unless otherwise noted, we set the Zipfian skew factor to 0 to simulate a uniform access pattern.
 This workload stresses the network and data access since each transaction on average contains $5 KB$ of write payloads.

 TPC-C is a sophisticated OLTP benchmark with more complex transactions that simulates the operation of a warehouse-based ordering system.
 We configure a 100-warehouse setup with $50\%$ of \textit{Payment} transactions and $50\%$ of \textit{New-Order} transactions.
 These are the two primary transaction types in the standard TPC-C benchmark, and this workload is used for evaluating all baselines except for CalvinDB.
-This workload is more computationally heavy and exhibits more contention than YCSB, but has smaller transaction sizes.
+It is more computationally heavy and exhibits more contention than YCSB, but has smaller payload sizes.

 The main performance metrics are \textit{peak throughput (txns/s)} and \textit{end-to-end latency (ms)}.
-Both metrics reflect only the \textit{successfully committed} transactions at the \textit{client}'s side.
+Both metrics reflect only the \textit{successfully committed} transactions on the \textit{client} side.
 To determine peak throughput, we incrementally scale the client load until system saturation is observed.
-We then compute the average of highest sustainable throughput of five 30-second experiment runs.
-The specific client concurrency is tuned for each configuration to identify the maximum saturation point, ranging from 2,400 clients per replica in 3-node clusters to 1,600 clients per replica in 15-node clusters.
+We then compute the average of the highest sustainable throughput across five 30-second experiment runs.
+The specific client concurrency is tuned for each configuration to identify the maximum saturation point, ranging from 2000 to 8000 total client threads.